atessahin/Embedded-Edge-AI-Motion-Classifier-with-STM32F4-BlackPill-and-ESP32/README.md

-# Embedded Edge AI Motion Classifier with STM32F4 BlackPill and ESP32
+# Embedded Edge AI Motion Classifier

 This project is a real-time embedded motion classification system.
 An **STM32F4 BlackPill** reads acceleration data from an **ICM20602 IMU** over SPI and sends the data to an **ESP32** over UART.
 The ESP32 runs a small neural network with weights trained on a PC and predicts the performed motion as `O`, `Z`, or `I`.